dylan-lang/dylan-tool/README.md

 ## Overview

-The `dylan-tool` simplifies the creation of Dylan workspaces and package management by using a config file to specify packages that are under active development and managing a single "registry" for the user in what should (hopefully) become a standard development setup for Dylan hackers.
+The `dylan` tool simplifies the creation of Dylan workspaces and package management by using a config file to specify packages that are under active development and managing a single "registry" for the user in what should (hopefully) become a standard development setup for Dylan hackers.
 This should eliminate the need to manage registries by hand and the need to use git submodules to track dependencies.

 A key part of this tool is the package manager (tentatively named "pacman") and its catalog of packages, the "pacman-catalog" repository.
 For any package to be downloadable it must have an entry in pacman-catalog.
 The catalog entry specifies the location of the package and its dependencies, among other attributes.

 In addition, a package may have a `pkg.json` file in its top-level directory.
 This file, if it exists, overrides dependency information in the catalog.
-This is important when its necessary to add a dependency during new development, but unfortunately there is some duplication with the catalog here.
+This is important when you need to add a new dependency during development, but unfortunately there is some duplication with the catalog here.
 Hopefully a better solution can be found.

-A "workspace" is just a directory containing a `workspace.json` file at top-level.
+A "workspace" is just a directory containing a `workspace.json` file.
 The workspace file primarily specifies "active" packages.
-These are the packages you're actively developing, as opposed to packages installed in `${DYLAN}/pkg/`, which should never be modified since that directory is the package manager's domain and it might decide to delete anything there at any time, for example to reinstall it.
+These are the packages you're actively developing, as opposed to packages installed in the package cache, `${DYLAN}/pkg/`.

 ## Quick Start